 My favorite paper for stunning, high quality prints is Epson Premium Presentation Paper.
 It’s amazing what a difference the paper makes in print quality.
 I also select the highest quality paper in my printer settings, and adore the fact that with HP Instant Ink I don’t have to pay more to get the best quality.
 The paper is fairly thick and not super cheap, so I only use it for things I want to hang up and admire.
 If I’m printing a lot of pages (like a whole planner), and I still want impressive quality, I use 32 lb HP Laserjet paper.
 I know it’s a laser paper, but it works great in my HP inkjet printer.

-I love that I can print something like an entire year of a dated planner from the Sweet Life Planner Club (which is about 130 pages of FULL color) for less than $5!
+I love that I can print something like an entire year of a dated planner from the Sweet Life Society (which is about 130 pages of FULL color) for less than $5!

 What does HP Instant Ink mean?